joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

    \end{align}
 $$

 What do we get for all this detailed work, beyond a testament to the self-consistency of our universe?
-We get detailed predictions for the probability distribution of the diameter's center, that can be compared to the empirical record.
+We get detailed predictions for the probability distribution of the diameter's center that can be compared to the empirical record.

 Forming a heatmap from the expressions above, and building the same from a $N = 10^8$ round simulation, we find: